JanssenProject/jans/docs/admin/auth-server/client-management/client-configuration.md

 ## Grants

+### Supported Grant Types
-Janssen Server supports grant types defined by OAuth 2.0, OAuth 2.1 and extension grants defined by other RFCs.
-Complete list of supported grant types can be found in the response of the Janssen Server's well-known [configuration endpoint](./configuration.md) given below.
+Grant defines how a client interacts with the token endpoint to get the tokens.
+Janssen Server supports grant types defined by OAuth 2.0, OAuth 2.1, and extension grants defined by other RFCs.
+A complete list of supported grant types can be found in the response of the Janssen Server's well-known [configuration endpoint](./configuration.md) given below.